kolyshkin/procfs-test/README.md

-This repository demonstrates a problem of `seq_file` in the Linux kernel.
+This repository demonstrates a Linux kernel /proc bug.
 In particular, when many mounts are added and removed in parallel, reading `/proc/self/mounts` (or `mountinfo`, or `mountstats`) is unreliable.

-This bug appears to be neither filesystem nor kernel version specific.
+The bug existed in the Linux kernel for about 10+ years, and is recently fixed in the kernel 5.8 by [commit 9f6c61f96f2d97](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=9f6c61f96f2d97cbb5f7fa85607bc398f843ff0f).
+For older kernels, the only known workaround is to re-read the whole file.

 ## Running